Brand Name BuTrans Common Name buprenorphine (patch)

 - are under 18 years of age

-- had a head injury
+- have or recently had a head injury

 - have acute or severe asthma or another airway disease